California Road Trip | The Best Places To Stop On A California Road Trip

 Downtown Santa Barbara courtesy of Flickr

-I used to stop with my folks on family road trips in Pismo as a kid.
+When I was a child, my family would stop in Pismo on our road trips.
 I remember my dad talking non-stop about the clam chowder.
-I think I’ll have to head back and find his chowder spot.
+One of these days I have to head back and find his chowder spot.

 What I love about Pismo is you can still drive your car onto the beach.
 I don’t have a car that would do well in the sand otherwise, I’d have driven on the beach myself.
 I always fear getting stuck.

 Excuse my not so great shot of cars on Pismo Beach